- Rye Malt Guide – How to Use This Malt for Distinctive Homebrews - November 24, 2022

 When to add Simcoe Hops

 You can also use Simcoe hops as an aroma addition or use it for dry hopping.
-It creates some utterly irresistible spicy aromas and flavors when used like this and gives off some gorgeous fruity and earthy notes and aromas.
+It creates an utterly irresistible spicy aroma and bright citrus flavor when used like this and gives off some gorgeous fruity and earthy notes and aromas.

 Complimentary Hop Varieties

-Blending hop varieties together can create some utterly unique and totally irresistible brews – but it can also result in some absolute disasters!
-The only way to truly find out which hops goes with which other varieties is by trial and error – if you don’t have this time, patience, and supreme love of beer to do this yourself, then we have you covered.
+Blending hop varieties together can create some unique and irresistible brews – but it can also result in some absolute disasters!
+The only way to truly find out which hops goes with which other varieties is by trial and error – if you don’t have this time, patience, and supreme love of beer to do this yourself, then I have you covered.

 The following hops compliment Simcoe hops really well, so if you want to try out a blend, then definitely look into using one of the following blends: